| Safe Haskell | Safe-Inferred |

 simHasBlockIO :: (MonadCatch m, MonadMVar m, PrimMonad m, MonadSTM m) => StrictTMVar m MockFS -> m (HasFS m HandleMock, HasBlockIO m HandleMock) Source #

-creates a pair of simulated simHasBlockIO
+creates a pair of simulated simHasBlockIO mockFsVarHasFS and

 The pair of interfaces share the same mocked file system, which is stored in

-.
+mockFsVar.
 The current state of the mocked file system can be accessed by

-, but note that the user should not leave
+the user by reading mockFsVar, but note that the user should not leave

-mockFsVar
+mockFsVar empty.

 simHasBlockIO' :: (MonadCatch m, MonadMVar m, PrimMonad m, MonadSTM m) => MockFS -> m (HasFS m HandleMock, HasBlockIO m HandleMock) Source #

-creates a pair of simulated simHasBlockIO
+creates a pair of simulated simHasBlockIO mockFsHasFS and

-that allow fault injection.
+HasBlockIO that allow fault injection.

 The pair of interfaces share the same mocked file system.
 The initial state

-of the mocked file system is set to mockFs
+of the mocked file system is set to mockFs.

 If you want to have access to the current state of the mocked file system,

-use simHasBlockIO
+use simHasBlockIO instead.

 simErrorHasBlockIO :: forall m.
 (MonadCatch m, MonadMVar m, PrimMonad m, MonadSTM m) => StrictTMVar m MockFS -> StrictTVar m Errors -> m (HasFS m HandleMock, HasBlockIO m HandleMock) Source #